Piranha solution

-Molecular models of the different molecules active in piranha solution: peroxysulfuric acid (H2SO5) and hydrogen peroxide (H2O2).
+Molecular models of the different molecules in piranha solution: peroxysulfuric acid (H2SO5), hydrogen peroxide (H2O2) and water (H2O).

-Piranha solution, also known as piranha etch, is a mixture of sulfuric acid (H2SO4) and hydrogen peroxide (H2O2).
+Piranha solution, which contains but is not to be confused with Caro's acid, also known as piranha etch, is a mixture of sulfuric acid (H2SO4) and hydrogen peroxide (H2O2).
 The resulting mixture is used to clean organic residues off substrates, for example silicon wafers.
 Because the mixture is a strong oxidizing agent, it will decompose most organic matter, and it will also hydroxylate most surfaces (by adding –OH groups), making them highly hydrophilic (water-compatible).
 This means the solution can also easily dissolve fabric and skin, potentially causing severe damage and chemical burns in case of inadvertent contact.
 It is named after the piranha fish due to its tendency to rapidly dissolve and 'consume' organic materials through vigorous chemical reactions.